kognise/website/src/content/writing/arp.md

 I mentioned specifying IPv4 as the Protocol Type for our ARP packets.
 It turns out that IANA [designates](https://www.iana.org/assignments/ieee-802-numbers/ieee-802-numbers.xhtml) two alternate types for "experimental" use, which ArpChat now defaults to for the sake of being nicer to other networking equipment.
 IPv4 is still a configurable option.

 I also described ARP as a layer 3 protocol.
-There's some contention on this— while I think this is the most accurate and easiest explanation, networking is more nuanced than the OSI model might convey.
+There's some contention on this — while I think this is the most accurate and easiest explanation, networking is more nuanced than the OSI model might convey.
 Some would describe ARP as a level 2 or even level 2.5 protocol.
 For our purposes, I believe calling it level 3 makes the most sense.

 Two minor self-nitpicks: I claimed you're using HTTP on top of TCP to access this website.
 If your browser (and my server) supports HTTP/3, you might be using QUIC over UDP instead!
 I also left out a field of the ethernet packet containing a [checksum](https://en.wikipedia.org/wiki/Checksum).
 The networking library I used autogenerates this, and I don't think it's important in an explanation of ARP.